canro91/canro91.github.io/_posts/2021-04-12-UnitTestNamingConventions.md

 This convention considers smells adding method names and filler words like "should" or "should be" in our test names.
 For example, instead of writing, "should_remove_only_a_substring", we should write "removes_only_a_substring".

-You could read more about this convention in [You are naming your tests wrong!](https://enterprisecraftsmanship.com/posts/you-naming-tests-wrong/)
+You could read more about this convention in [Vladimir Khorikov's You are naming your tests wrong!](https://enterprisecraftsmanship.com/posts/you-naming-tests-wrong/)

 <figure>
 <img src="https://images.unsplash.com/photo-1524411289573-283bf2f298e8?crop=entropy&cs=tinysrgb&fit=crop&fm=jpg&h=500&ixid=MnwxfDB8MXxhbGx8fHx8fHx8fHwxNjE2NDQ3NzQ3&ixlib=rb-1.2.1&q=80&utm_campaign=api-credit&utm_medium=referral&utm_source=unsplash_source&w=600" alt="jar of blueberries" />